 Where a company or individual are charged by virtue of S356OD CTA 2010 or Section 517D ITA 2007, they may not have started a trade prior to the point of disposal.
 If this is the case the obligation to notify will arise when the shares are disposed of.

 Company X owns 100% of Company Y. Company Y purchases a piece of UK land and carries out the development of a block of flats.
 Company Y has no other substantial assets so over 50% of the company’s value relates to the land.
 The intention of Company X is for Company Y to develop the land and to immediately dispose of their shares in Company Y when the land is developed.
-When the development is completed Company X sells the shares in Company Y to a third party.
+The land is not held as trading stock by Company Y. When the development is completed Company X sells the shares in Company Y to a third party.

 In this example the disposal meets the conditions and is a disposal of property deriving its value from land.
 The profits should be treated as trading profits of Company X.

 Company X purchases 100% of the share capital of Company Y, whose only asset is a dated office block that is held on investment account.
 Company X purchased the shares in company Y to hold as an investment and yield income.

 After a period of rental there is a change of intention and a decision to redevelop and sell the office block.
 To carry out this disposal it is agreed Company X will dispose of its shares in company Y when the redevelopment is complete.

 In this example there has been a change of intention and Section 356OL CTA 2010 will apply.
 Only the profit relating to the period after the change of intention should be taxed as a trading profit.
 The portion relating to the period where there was an investment intention should not be included in the tax calculation.